Caching System¶

 Overview¶

-Substation achieves 60-80% API call reduction through MemoryKit, a sophisticated multi-level caching system that dramatically improves performance while maintaining data freshness.
+Substation is designed to achieve up to 60-80% API call reduction through MemoryKit, a sophisticated multi-level caching system that aims to dramatically improve performance while maintaining data freshness.

 The Problem: OpenStack APIs are slow (2+ seconds per call).
 Your workflow requires hundreds of API calls.
 Without caching, you'd be waiting minutes for simple operations.